MUNComputerScienceSociety/Automata/README.md

 When you make changes to your plugins, restart the Automata container using `docker-compose restart automata`

+### Without Docker

+1. Create a new plugin, following the directions above within 'Using Docker', but within the `plugins` folder instead
+2. Start the bot using the instructions from [Running locally](#running-locally)

-## Developing the bot core and built-in plugins
+### Developing the bot core and built-in plugins

+### Using Docker

 1. Edit the `docker-compose.yml`, replacing the `image: muncs/automata` line for the automata container with `build: .`
 2. Edit the bot core or the plugins as you wish
 3. Start the container, forcing a rebuild of the image using `docker-compose up -d --build`

+### Without Docker

+1. Just edit the core files / plugins directly :)
+2. Start the bot using the instructions from [Running locally](#running-locally)

 ## Container responsibilities